rexovolt/november/README.md

 - `--user/--bot` determines whether the token is a bot or session token.
 These require different methods of authentication.
 - The token is provided as-is (i.e. as copied from Revolt).
 Bot tokens can be found in your bot settings page - to get session tokens, [follow this guide](https://infi.sh/post/revolt-tokens).

-In addtion, you can optionally specify a custom API URL (e.g. `https://api.myrevoltinstan.ce`).
+In addition, you can optionally specify a custom API URL (e.g. `https://api.myrevoltinstan.ce`).
 This should be the last argument and in quotes. **This is not required if you're using the official Revolt instance (`https://revolt.chat`).**

+### Interactive usage (-interactive)

+Termivolt can be used interactively, allowing you to quickly view and send messages.
+To do so, run `termivolt -interactive`.
+Here's the full list of arguments:

+`termivolt -interactive <(--user/--bot)> <token> [custom API URL]`

 ### Sending messages (-send)